Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 * Run Maven build by running `mvn -Panalysis clean install` to run the static analysis checks.
 * Ensure license is applied correctly by running `mvn license:update-file-header`
+* Add JUnit test for Java code.
+Our coverage ratio isn't great, but we don't want it to get worse.
 * More stuff TBD

 ## Participating in Code Reviews